Interested in being a Solidarity Sundays host?

 What do people actually do at the meetings?

-We talk, we connect, we eat and drink, we read and discuss, we listen, we learn, we ask questions, we write letters, we make phonecalls, we plan, we make art, we strategize, we ACT!
+We talk, we connect, we eat and drink, we read and discuss, we listen, we learn, we ask questions, we write postcards and letters, we make phonecalls, we plan, we make art, we strategize, we ACT!

 How do SolSun Hosts communicate with the organizers, and with each other?